How Black Girls In Fashion Is Transforming The Industry From The Inside

 Self

-Black Girls In Fashion Founder Deborah Tonet On Making Magic By Challenging The Norm
+Black Girls In Fashion Founder Debora Tonet On Making Magic By Challenging The Norm

 After struggling to find fellow Black women in fashion, Tonet wanted to celebrate and uplift the industry's "silent muses."